craldaz/CHEM462/README.md

 4) simulation.txt file for pyGSM
 5) run.sh

-the template folder can help you start
+The template folder can help you start

 Most important you will need a driving coordinate file which I sometimes call isomers (the name can be whatever you want).